-Trekkers have often compared this trek to Valley of Flowers – not for it’s scale.
-A passing resemblance because of the region’s lush, green trails and campsites on colorful flower beds.
+Trekkers have often compared this trek to Valley of Flowers – not for its scale.
+A passing resemblance because of the region’s lush, green trails and campsites on colourful flower beds.
 (Camping is not allowed in Valley of Flowers!)

-Chenap Bugyal is a short, lovely trek to do in Chamoli district of Uttarakhand.
+Chenap Bugyal is a short, lovely trek to do in the Chamoli district of Uttarakhand.